Janus and Hades in M-theory: Summary and discussion

 Some open questions and follow-up directions regarding the Janus and Hades presented in this work are immediately envisaged.
 The first one is the issue of the stability, both perturbative and non-perturbative, of the general class of non-supersymmetric Janus and Hades with $\textrm{U}(1)^4$ symmetry.
 These solutions can be viewed as AdS$_{3}$ vacua in M-theory, so it would be interesting to investigate their stability in light of the Weak Gravity and Swampland conjectures \cite{ArkaniHamed:2006dz,Ooguri:2016pdq}.
 In this respect, and unlike for the Hades, the Janus solutions presented here are continuously connected (in parameter space) to the supersymmetric, and thus stable, Janus solutions with $\,{\textrm{SO}(4) \times \textrm{SO}(4)}\,$ symmetry of \cite{Bobev:2013yra}.
-This could help in improving the stability properties of the generic non-supersymmetric Janus solution at least within some region in the parameter space $\,(\alpha_{i},\beta_{i})\,$.
-Along this line, it would also be interesting to perform a probe brane analysis as a first step towards assessing the non-perturbative stability of the solutions.
+This could help in improving the stability properties of the generic non-supersymmetric Janus solution at least within some region in the parameter space $\,(\alpha_{i},\beta_{i})\,$.\footnote{See \cite{Eloy:2021fhc} and \cite{Giambrone:2021wsm} for an investigation of this phenomenon in the context of non-supersymmetric AdS$_{3}$ and AdS$_{4}$ vacua.} Along this line, it would also be interesting to perform a probe brane analysis as a first step towards assessing the non-perturbative stability of the solutions.

 The second issue is to understand the higher-dimensional brane picture of the various flows constructed in this work.
 For a related class of flat-sliced ridge flows, it was shown in \cite{Pilch:2015vha} (motivated by \cite{Pope:2003jp}) that the M2-branes in the UV totally polarise into a $\,(1+3)$-dimensional intersection of M5-branes in the IR generating an AdS$_{5}$ metric at the core of the flow that is non-trivially fibered over a six-dimensional manifold.\footnote{The appearance of a new strongly-coupled IR phase on the M2-brane involving an extra dimension was argued in \cite{Pilch:2015vha} to originate from charged solitons that become massless, very much in the spirit of (massless) type IIA string theory and 11D supergravity.} This phenomenon was signaled by the vanishing of the space-time flux component at the IR endpoint of the flow.
 In our ridge flows with $\,\textrm{SU}(3) \times \textrm{U}(1)^{2}\,$ symmetry, the expression of the space-time four-form flux (\ref{11D_F4_st}) at generic $\,\beta\,$ is given by